 Photograph: "Part of the Beach at Park Springs, North Carolina.
 Justly Famous for Good Bathing."
 Click on it to see a larger image.

 In 1881, Park's Spring was managed by T. H. Park.
-Whether this T. H. Park also owned the Spring or was in any way related to the person for whom the Spring was named is not known.
+Thomas H. Park is the son of the John S. Park referenced above.
 In the 1920s and early 1930s the property appears to have been owned by Judge Cox Womack of Danville, Virginia.
 As of August 5, 1927, it was managed by B. A. Murray.
 In 1938, the Danville Kiwanis Club purchased the Park's Spring property, apparently from J. M. Berry.
 The Danville Bee article reporting the sale stated that in the early years of the Spring it was managed by the late E. C. Arey.
 Note that Judge Cox Womack was in business with one or more people named Arey Danville, Virginia (Womack & Arey Shoe Co. at 212 Craghead Street).
 The current owner of the Spring property (as of June 2016), the Piedmont Christian Assembly, acquired the Spring in 1976.
 Whether the Piedmont Christian Assembly purchased the property from the Danville Kiwanis Club is not known.
 However, in 1971 the Kiwanis Club advertised that the property would be sold at auction.
 Whether this auction resulted in a sale is not known.
 If so, the Piedmont Christian Assembly may have purchased the Spring property from the auction purchaser.

 Park's Spring History